-Samsung tablet deals continue to improve following last month’s announcement of the Samsung Tab S7 (not yet available for purchase).
-The Android tablet platform-leading Samsung Galaxy Tab lineup has really come into their own, offering an excellent mobile experience outside the apple iPad tablet’s iPadOS software ecosystem.
+Samsung’s platform-leading Galaxy Tab Android tablets are excellent for mobile productivity and entertainment.
 If you’re hunting for tablet deals and want something that shares apps with an Android phone, then you want a Galaxy Tab.
 The Tab line covers a nice range of prices to fit any budget, too, but to save you even more, we’ve rounded up the best cheap Samsung Galaxy Tab deals you can find online right now along with a run-down of the current models on the market today:

 Today’s best Samsung Galaxy Tab deals

 - Samsung Galaxy Tab A 8.0 (2019) - 32GB — $100, was $150

 - Samsung Galaxy Tab S6 Lite with S Pen - 64GB — $250, was $350

 - Samsung Galaxy Tab S6 Lite with S Pen - 128GB — $330, was $430

 - Samsung Galaxy Tab S5e (64GB, 10.5-inch) — $360, was $400

 - Samsung Galaxy Tab S6 (128GB, 10.5-inch) — $445, was $650